AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 (copy-back of OUT parameters and function result counts as a read).

-A read variable is considered to be local if either, the variable is library level and the read occurs directly in the elaboration of one of its enclosing packages or the variable is declared inside a subprogram, task, or entry and the expression is evaluated in the body or spec of the same unit.
+A read variable is considered to be local if either, the variable is library-level and the read occurs directly in the elaboration of one of its enclosing packages or the variable is declared inside a subprogram, task, or entry and the expression is evaluated in the body or spec of the same unit.